What is Challah Bread?

 Step Eight: Proofing: Let it rise in a warm place until it has doubled in size, one to two hours.
 The amount of time that it takes will depend on the yeast.

 Step Nine: The dough will have doubled in size.
-Next, punch down the dough releasing the gas and divide it into six equal parts.
+Next, punch the dough to release the gas and divide it into six equal parts.

 Step Ten: Second bread proofing.
 Cover the ropes with a towel and set them aside for 30 minutes.
-Afterwards roll the braids one last time to one and a half feet long.
+Afterward, roll the braids to one and a half feet long.
 Then perform the braiding process explained in detail on the recipe card below.

 Step Eleven: Preheat the oven to 375 degrees.
 Cover the challah bread with egg wash (one egg beaten) right before baking.